sfu-db/dataprep/docs/source/user_guide/connector/DC_Yelp_tut.rst

-Initialize data_connector
+Initialize connector
 =============================
 To initialize run the following code.
 Copy and paste the Yelp API key into the **access_token** variable and ensure the connector path is correct.
 Once you have that running, you can use the built in functions available in connector.

 ::

-    from dataprep.data_connector import Connector
+    from dataprep.connector import Connector
     access_token = “insert_token_key”
     dc = Connector("./DataConnectorConfigs/yelp", _auth={"access_token":access_token})

 Functionalities
 ===================
-Data connector has several functions you can perform to gain insight on the data downloaded from Yelp.
+Connector has several functions you can perform to gain insight on the data downloaded from Yelp.

 Connector.info
 ------------------